Holland & Barrett

 Supplier Due Diligence in Supply chains

-In 2022, we reviewed our responsible procurement and supply chain due diligence processes with our external global consultancy partner.
-This review covered existing supply chain management processes and the risks in sourcing from countries where incidences of Modern Slavery may exist.
-We created the supplier due diligence process for existing suppliers which formed part of our due diligence process for Goods for Resale (GFR) retrospective suppliers.
-This was then extended to other business units such as Goods Not For Resale (GNFR) and service providers, International Franchise partners and H&B and me partners.
+We have continued the supplier due diligence process for existing suppliers which formed part of our due diligence process for Goods for Resale (GFR) retrospective suppliers, Goods Not for Resale (GNFR) and service providers, International Franchise partners and H&B and me partners.

 In the UK, ROI and Benelux we have more than 700 direct suppliers who supply us with both own label and branded products.
-In 2023, we worked with our key top 80% of spend value suppliers in the UK and Republic of Ireland which is around 160 suppliers and includes all own label and branded suppliers.
+In 2023, we worked with our key top 80% of spend value (A+B) suppliers in the UK and Republic of Ireland, which is around 160 suppliers and includes all own label suppliers.
 We have complete visibility of 100 % of our own label suppliers under this category.
-We use the Authenticate system to trigger assessments to the suppliers which includes policies, Xinjiang and forced labour questionnaire and Sedex checks.
-Suppliers are checked for their production and manufacturing facilities to meet labour standards, health and safety, environmental standards and business ethics through the Sedex Self-Assessment questionnaire (SAQ).
+This year we have commenced work on the remaining 20% of branded suppliers.
+We use the Authenticate system to trigger assessments to the suppliers which includes policies, forced labour questionnaire and Sedex checks.
+Suppliers are checked for their production and manufacturing facilities meeting labour standards, health and safety, environmental standards and business ethics through the Sedex Self-Assessment questionnaire (SAQ).

-The self-assessment allows us to gather some of the most vital information which includes information of their management systems, worker numbers, nationalities, demographics, labour policies, grievance procedures, equal opportunity, ethical recruitment, wages and working hours, contracts and environmental policies and process.
+The self-assessment allows us to gather data to enable decisions.
+Some of the most vital information gathered includes insight on the supplier's management systems, worker numbers, nationalities, demographics, labour policies, grievance procedures, equal opportunity, ethical recruitment, wages and working hours, contracts and environmental policies and process.
 The SAQ also drives the risk rating for each site based on inherent, product and sector risks based on Sedex Radar scores.
-This risk information enables us to make informed decisions of risk about the level of further monitoring such as an ethical audit being conducted on site and working on a corrective action plan.
-Additional elements include universal rights containing UNGP, management systems, entitlement to work, subcontracting and homeworking is checked

-At Holland and Barrett, we are against any form of forced labour and as a result, will not source products from countries where forced labour or exploitation against ethnic and indigenous minorities are identified in the supply chain globally.
+At Holland and Barrett, we are against any form of forced labour and as a result, will not source products from countries and or regions where forced labour or exploitation against ethnic and indigenous minorities are identified in the supply chain globally.

-We also continued the same process with our partner business unit in Benelux with their suppliers with top 80% of the spend.
-This year we also commenced checking on existing audits done by 3rd party conducted by suppliers at their sites and identifying high risk issues and root cause analysis.
+We also continued the same process with our partner business unit in Benelux, also focussing initially on own label suppliers and their branded suppliers that make up top 80% of the spend.
+This year we also commenced checking existing 3rd party audits conducted by suppliers at their sites, identifying high risk issues and root cause analysis.
 We have commenced working on a corrective action plan with these suppliers on definitive timelines.

-We continue to monitor our suppliers from China for sourcing from Xinjiang Uygur Autonomous Region (XUAR).
-We are increasingly aware of the human rights violations, including forced labour, associated with materials sourced from Xinjiang in line with the UK government enquiry on this matter.
-Holland & Barrett sources food ingredient products as well as vitamins from China, however we do not have our own operations or factories in Xinjiang.
+We continue to monitor our suppliers globally for human rights violations, including forced labour, as most of the food ingredient products as well as vitamins sourced from South East Asia.
 We are reviewing and monitoring our suppliers of both raw materials and manufactured products suppliers for all categories and ensuring checks are put in place.
-This year we came across 6 cases of suppliers who were either sourcing or could not confirm that they were sourcing from the Xinjiang region due to their lack of awareness.
 We worked closely with these suppliers and saw that they established a remediation programme.

-In 2022, Sedex announced new changes to improve the Sedex SAQ.
-This has resulted in a more streamlined self-assessment which gives us a clearer view of the recruitment process for migrant workers in our supply chains, as well as their accommodation arrangements.
-We can use this data to monitor impacts on workers as they are being recruited and help mitigate any potential risks before they arise.
+In October 2023, Sedex released an update to their SAQ.
+The update was designed to provide better visibility around the recruitment and housing of migrant workers, giving users a better understanding of any risks in this area.
+We have been working collaboratively with our supply chain to ensure completion of the updated SAQ.
+We use this data to monitor impacts on workers as they are being recruited and help mitigate any potential risks before they arise.
 We are currently looking at all the SMETA audits and working with the suppliers to develop a corrective action plan with all suppliers.
 We currently require High and Medium risk suppliers to demonstrate corrective action plans to demonstrate due diligence and mitigate risk.
-There are currently 12 High risk suppliers who we are dealing with and have implemented a corrective action plan.
-Our supply chains are extremely complex with suppliers covering key categories such as vitamins and supplements, food and drink, health and beauty, and sports nutrition for UK, Republic of Ireland and Benelux.

 This year we also:

-Expect our suppliers to comply with those prohibitions and hold their own suppliers to the same high standards.
-We continue to on-board Holland & Barrett raw material suppliers, branded product suppliers, and higher risk, higher value suppliers of indirect goods and services.
+Expect our suppliers to comply with those prohibitions and hold their own suppliers to the same high standards as we continue to utilise our supplier onboarding process to establish standards and monitoring, including the following:

 • By evaluating and addressing self-assessments and third-party audits we address any risks of slavery and human trafficking and ensure that: Our suppliers must not use child labour or forced labour - slave, prison, indentured, bonded, or otherwise.